 Can I Treat a UTI Without Antibiotics?

 It’s not likely you’ll get an effective UTI treatment without antibiotics.
 An infection occurs when bacteria come into contact with the urine.
 When bacteria come in contact with urine, it desterilizes it, and the urinary tract can become infected or filled with harmful bacteria.
 Who is susceptible to getting bladder infections?
 Anyone can get one, but women are more likely than men.
 Others who are more susceptible include those who suffer from a lower immune function, such as those with HIV/AIDS.
-People with serious conditions like diabetes are far more likely to develop a UTI.
+People with serious conditions like diabetes are far more likely to develop a UT infection.
 Women who use a diaphragm as a means of birth control increase their chances of developing an infection in the urinary tract as well because of the increased opportunity for bacteria to come in contact with the urine.
 Other conditions that make increase the likelihood of contracting a urinary tract infection include having kidney stones or an enlarged prostate.